RHCSA Tasks¶

 The objective is to configure hostname resolution.
 So, the line we want to

-configure here is the one that specifies hosts
+configure here is the one that specifies hosts.

-The current order for hosts
+The current order for hosts name resolution:

-plugin.
+myhostname: Thenss-myhostnameplugin.
 Provides hostname resolution for the locally configured system hostname.- Resolves the system's own hostname, as well as

-and other special names.
+localhostand other special names.

 - Resolves the system's own hostname, as well as